 Mead is likely to be the oldest alcoholic drink in the world with archæological evidence suggesting mead production in Western Turkey in 45,000 BCE.
 There is archæological evidence of mead production in every continent except Australia so while many countries have mead in their stories, no one place can claim its creation.

 Mead is an alcoholic drink made from honey, usually fermented although many countries go on to distill their meads, creating drinks of higher alcoholic content.
 An important distinction is that to be mead, the alcohol must be fermented from the honey and is not simply a honey flavoured drink.
-At the Rookery, the majority fermentable in all our recipes is honey and we shall never use sugars or syrups.
+At the Rookery, the majority fermentables in all our recipes is honey and we never use sugars or syrups.
 All the flavourings are high-quality ingredients and never artificial flavourings.
-Many of our seasonal meads use hand-foraged ingredients, concentrating on Scottish native species such as spruce, mountain ash berries, crab-apples and a range of hedgerow berries.
+Many of our seasonal meads use hand-foraged ingredients, concentrating on Scottish native species such as meadowsweet, heather, mountain ash berries, crab-apples and a range of hedgerow berries.